microsoft/tsiclient/docs/UX.md

 ### AggregateExpression

-AggregateExpressions are used to represent API queries against a Time Series Insights S SKU.
-They include a method for transforming the object to query the API called ``toTsx()``, when transformed after an API call they become a data group as described in [Chart Data Shape](#chart-data-shape), and they can be used as [Chart Data Options](#chart-data-options).
-Additional Chart Data Options can be specified as the final parameters, with supported properties defined [here](#chart-data-options).
-Their usage is shown in [the basic charts example that uses the TSI platform](https://tsiclientsample.azurewebsites.net/withplatform/basiccharts.html), or as follows...
+**AggregateExpressions** are used to represent API queries made against **S SKU** environments.

+**AggregateExpressions** include the `toTsx()` method for transforming supplied query objects into a format conforming to [the Query Syntax](https://docs.microsoft.com/rest/api/time-series-insights/ga-query-syntax).
+Objects so-transformed after an API call become a data group as described in [Chart Data Shape](#chart-data-shape) and  can be used as [Chart Data Options](#chart-data-options).

+Additional [Chart Data Options](#chart-data-options) can be specified as the final parameters, with supported properties defined.

+***Note**: hosted AggregateExpressions examples are provided at [https://tsiclientsample.azurewebsites.net/noauth/multipleseriestypes.html](https://tsiclientsample.azurewebsites.net/noauth/multipleseriestypes.html)*.

 ```JavaScript
 var aggregateExpression = new tsiClient.ux.AggregateExpression(